When it comes to love, most of us blindly follow the social script — start dating, move in together, get married, and have kids.

-Of course, that begs the question of what the traditional relationship paradigm entails.
+That begs the question of what traditional relationships entail.

-The four hallmarks of the traditional relationship paradigm are:
+The four hallmarks of a traditional relationship are:

 - Sexual monogamy.
 You are only allowed to have sex with the same person (or at least you must pretend to do so).

 - The merging of identity.
 You go from being an “I” to being a “We.”
-Whatever you do —attending a function, going on vacation, living arrangements — you are now expected to do it together.
+Whatever you do —attending a function, going on vacation — you are now expected to do it together.

 - The merging of property.
 Whatever assets you own get pooled.
 You might still refer to “My car” or “My comic book collection.”
 But effectively, your partner can use anything that is yours.

 - Procreation.
-At some point, you are supposed to have kids, provide for them, and raise them together.
+At some point, you are supposed to have kids together, raise them, and provide for them.

-So, any relationship that questions one of these four hallmarks can be considered an unconventional relationship.
+So, any relationship that doesn’t adhere to these four hallmarks can be considered an unconventional relationship.